AnnaPaulish/PCSC_ODE_Solver/README.md

 # PCSC_ODE_Solver
-In this repository we provide implementation of different solvers for the Project 2: "Ordinary Differential Equations" of the class Programming Concepts in Scientific Computing.
+In this repository we provide implementation of different solvers for the Project 2: "Ordinary Differential Equations" of the class Programming Concepts in Scientific Computing. <br/>
+_Authors: Driever Leonhard Xaver, Anna Paulish_

 # Introduction
 This project focuses on implementation of numerical methods for solving ordinary differential equations (ODEs) with a given initial value.